Katamaze/Leap/README.md

 The list goes on but I think you've got the idea.
 I even maintain documentation in two languages this is [bigger](https://katamaze.com/statistics) than WHMCS one.

 Sometimes I wonder what WHMCS would have done in my place when I added [electronic invoicing](https://katamaze.it/docs/billing-extension/34/fatturazione-elettronica-whmcs-trasmissione-xml-sdi-ade) in their software.
 I know this article is written in italian but it still gives an idea the its complexity.
-I completed such a huge project in about 3 months meanwhile WHMCS with God knows how many employees is still trying to fix GDPR they broke in v8 (November 2020).
+I completed such a huge project in about 3 months meanwhile WHMCS, with God knows how many employees, is still trying to fix GDPR they broke in v8 (November 2020).

 On the other hand, the average release of WHMCS contains (not counting bugs) microscopic features that I wouldn't even put in a changelog.
-For example a couple of years ago the calendar picker was the main new feature in a in a major release of WHMCS.
-It's a free jQuery library.
-Any decent developer can implement it in a couple of hours.
+For instance few years ago they presented us the calendar picker as the main feature of a major release.
+We are talking about a free jQuery library that any decent developer can implement it in a couple of hours.

 They are slow and their commitment is non-impactful.
 We have bugs from years that whould take minutes to fix.
 Similarly we are waiting for missing features that any skilled developer could complete in a couple of days.
 I don't want to sound presumptuous but I find incredible that a company of the size of WHMCS can't match the features delivered by a single developer.